-Often we don’t pay enough attention to our titles, when they may be the biggest selling tool public speakers have.
+Often speakers don’t pay enough attention to titles, when titles may be the most significant selling tool for public speakers.
 Speech titles; marketing taglines; article titles; blog titles–it’s all the same.

 I’ve seen paid speakers build an entire brand around a good catchy title.